mwtilton/devops/Setup-Process.md

 --Enable RDP
 --Run prepRebuild on DC
 [ ] Add Nmap installation
+[X] Need sleep timer or something to open both pages at once, with ";"??
 --Install Nmap
---REBOOT after GIT from prepRebuild install
+--REBOOT after prepRebuild installation
 --Continue prepRebuild on DC
 [?]
 Need to lookup how to set DNS Zones, current are set fpr 3.168.192
 --Run prepDC